mreriksen/dummy_project/README.md

 # dummy_project
- This is a dummy project
+ This is a smart project!